 Skills Assessment - $75/per person

 If you believe you have the skills and talents to take that next step to become an instructor - I can assist.
 I offer a combination coach/mentorship followed with a Coastal Kayak Skills Assessment (L1 to L3).
 This comprehensive process will prepare you for your IDW.
-We shall discuss your goals, and impliment a training outline to meet your needs.
-Please plan for at least 4 to 6 hours of total training (actual times/dates will vary depending on the desired Level).
+We shall discuss your goals, and implement a training outline to meet your needs.
+You will be provided a total of at least 6 to 8 hours of total training (actual times/dates will vary depending on the desired Level).

 I will provide you a honest evaluation, feedback, make a personal connection with your IT/ITE and process the ACA skills assessment form.
 If so desired, I can also provide you local contacts to IT/ITE's who can certify you as an instructor.